 File cabinets are excellent storage units that hold all your important documents, paperwork, and similar financial information stored safe and sorted.
 But then again, this wonderful stuff becomes extremely irritating once you lose the key to open it.

 And from what I've seen, somehow the key decides to disappear whenever there's an urgent need to get access to it.
 Maybe for tax paperwork, audit, or anything similar.
 The point is, in such events, there's hardly any time for you to call a locksmith and wait for him.

 Knowing how to pick a file cabinet lock can be your ultimate savior for those moments specifically.
-That’s why I chose to write about a two super simple method to access your file cabinet without the key.
+That's why I chose to write about two super simple methods to access your file cabinet without the key.

 There is more than one technique that the genius human race managed to come up with since all these years.
 I'll be telling you two simple methods, one using a paperclip and another with a nail clipper file.
 Let's Go for It!

 So far, it's the simplest way to try unlocking a file cabinet through picking.
 Here's how you should do this.

 You need to make the paperclip straight while keeping one end bent.
 This end is what you are going to use for picking the lock.
 If bending the clip seems hard, use a pair of pliers to do so.
 Now you want to hold the clip vertically using your thumb and index finger.
 Gently press that curved end inside the slot.

 It's very important to hold the paperclip in the right direction.
 If you hold it horizontally, chances are that the clip won't be able to fit inside the keyhole.
 The paperclip will next start pushing the lock's interior pins.

 Depending on what filing cabinet you are using, it's essential to find out the right direction to turn this tool.
 The best way to figure this out is by carefully moving the clip to the left side first.
 And then let it go for the right side.